exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Move the hardcoded IP to an external source : environnement variable, configuration file, database.
+* Move the hardcoded IP to an external source : environment variable, configuration file, database.
 * Remove the hardcoded IP and ask for it at execution.

 +-------------+---------------------------------+